Rajpratik71/sheepdog-wiki/Why-The-Performance-Of-My-Cluster-Is-Bad.md

-Sheepdog provide some mechanisms, such as object cache, journaling device, etc., which affect the cluster's performance in teams of IO(VM read/write).
+Sheepdog provide some mechanisms, such as object cache, journaling device, etc., which affect the cluster's performance in terms of IO(VM read/write).
 It is up to the users to enforce policies on these building blocks.
 Basically, there are following building blocks user can make use:

 1. object cache (client side mechanism)
 2. journaling device (server side mechanism)